Amelia International Conservation Studies

 Course Description:

 The lectures focus on the history of architecture in Italy, including those building cultures that influenced its development, including cultures which are beyond the national borders.
-The course explores the evolution of key structural systems (e.g., masonry, vaults, domes, trusses), traditional building techniques, and construction processes, highlighting their application in architectural types across historical periods.
+The course explores the evolution of key structural systems, traditional building techniques, and construction processes, highlighting their application in architectural types across historical periods as well as methodologies for their understanding and dating such us stratigraphic analysis.
+Furthermore, the course offers an overview on the history of restoration in Europe.

-The afternoon workshop involves the analysis and documentation of historic buildings in the medieval core of Amelia.
+The morning workshop involves the analysis and documentation of historic buildings in the medieval core of Amelia.
 Participants use freehand sketching (pencil/pen/watercolor, etc. on paper) to document these buildings, a method that fosters deeper understanding through a detailed, time-consuming, and thorough process.
-Students also receive basic instruction in freehand drawing techniques.

 Summary of Lecture Content: